October 31, 2018

 We found a great local farmer’s market that had extremely good prices on fresh local produce and even meat!
 We’d stop by the roadside stands and grab meals as well.
 The poké is unbelievably good and you can find it for a good price just about anywhere.
 I’ve literally never had a more delicious mouthful than when we got a poké bowl from a roadside stand on a whim while driving home from an adventure one day.
 I wish I had written down the name of the place, but alas, I did not and my #mombrain certainly doesn’t still remember.

 We did an excursion to Waikiki for an afternoon and ate at the world famous ocean front restaurant Duke’s.
 It was worth EVERY PENNY.
 The mai tai’s were heavenly and every single thing we ate was the best thing ever.
 It was not cheap, but it was so so very good.
-Very touristy, but very delicious-y.
+Very touristy, but very delicious-y and family friendly.
 We then went to Maui Brewing Co. in Waikiki and had some locally brewed beers on their patio and listened to some great live music while the kids roamed and played.
 It felt very similar to an afternoon here in Atlanta, but island edition.

 All in all, I think it is safe to say we had the time of our lives.
 We have fallen in love with the island and are so excited that we get to go back in just 3 short weeks.